madhuripawle18/KBS-Project/README.md

 # Predicting Rainfall in Australia

-## Group Members and their duties

-**Madhuri Pawle:**
+**Hanumasri Bollepalli:**
+- Created github repository and researched about the dataset and framed research question.
 - Loaded the data into BigQuery
 - Worked on Data Pre-processing
 - Trained Logistic Regression model
 - Evaluated the model.

-**Hanumasri Bollepalli:**
-- Created github repository and researched about the dataset and framed research question.
-- Performed Pre-processing on the dataset and created the Dashboard using DataStudio
-- Researched all the qwicklabs and reference papers to get an overview of working with BigQuery.
-- Worked on Evaluation and Prediction of model.
-- Worked on the documentation and presentation.

-**Pavanitha Jampala:**
-- Researched all the qwicklabs and reference papers to get an overview of working with BigQuery.
-- Worked on the documentation.
-- Worked on the presentation.
 ## Research Question

 Exploratory data analysis (EDA) will be used to visualize imporant trends in the data.
 EDA will also provide input into the need for feature pre-processing such as dimensionality reduction, null handling and feature scaling.
 The pre-processed data (pertinent features) will be used to analyze the research question: Will it rain tomorrow?